SCUT-DLVCLab/MCCD/README.md

 # MCCD
-[ICDAR 2025] The official GitHub page of "MCCD: A Multi-Attribute Chinese Calligraphy Character Dataset Annotated with Script Styles, Dynasties, and Calligraphers"
+A Chinese calligraphy character dataset with multiple attribute annotations, including characters and their corresponding script styles, dynasties, and calligraphers attribute information.
+Coming soon…